Customers

 QC Circle Activities

-For our quality control (QC) circle activities, in which all employees participate, we have garnered many awards, as we presented the results of our activities at QC circle conventions across Japan.
-For example, in fiscal 2024 we received an encouragement award under the QC Circle Kaoru Ishikawa Award program for three consecutive years (for the 12th time in total).
-The award is given to QC circles for their distinctive activities and contribution to widespread, more active and better QC circle activities.
-Fiscal 2024 marked our first milestone with three of our QC circles receiving the award at the same time.
+Global QC Circle ConventionSince 1965, all employees at TICO have been participating in quality control (QC) circle activities.
+Today, these activities serve as a robust foundation for human resource development and workplace improvement.
+We presented the results of our activities at national conventions and have garnered many awards.
+In FY2025, we received an encouragement award under the QC Circle Kaoru Ishikawa Award program for four consecutive years (for the 13th time in total).
+The award is given to QC circles for their distinctive activities and contribution to widespread, more active, and better QC circle activities.

 Activities to Promote Creative Ideas among Employees